hitimes/wp-social-parts/README.md

 Future Items
 ------------
-- Use flat SVG's in place of icon fonts.
+~- Use flat SVG's in place of icon fonts.~